Hiswe/gulp-svg-symbols/README.md

 ```

-in your templates, svg original datas are accessible in `icon.svg`.
+In your templates, svg original data are accessible in `icon.svg`.
 Of course default templates need `defaultData`.

 ### other observations

-- If you want to change the file name use [gulp-rename](https://www.npmjs.org/package/gulp-rename)
+- If you want to change the file name, use [gulp-rename](https://www.npmjs.org/package/gulp-rename)
 - If you want to change the generated files name, again use [gulp-rename](https://www.npmjs.org/package/gulp-rename)
 - If you want different destination for the files, use [gulp-if](https://www.npmjs.org/package/gulp-if)
 - Unlike [gulp-svg-sprites](https://www.npmjs.org/package/gulp-svg-sprites) there is no way to add padding to svg files.